menashabs/menashabs/README.md

 ### :woman_technologist: About Me :

 :woman_student: I am an undergraduate following the B.Sc.
-(Honors) Degree in Statistics
+(Honors) in Statistics Degree

 :star_struck: Passionate about creating insights from data

-:book: Keen in searching and learning new concepts in the field of Statistics
+:book: Keen in searching and learning new concepts in the field of Statistics and Data Science

 :computer: Enjoys applying theory to the real world problems

 :woman_juggling: Loves to play with data

-:open_file_folder: Here I have demonstrated some of my university projects
+:open_file_folder: Here I have demonstrated some of my university projects and self learning projects